city

 What Outsourcing Legal Services Really Means

 Legal process outsourcing (LPO), or outsourcing legal services, refers to hiring outside legal contractors for certain legal work for a business.
-Outsourcing differs from offshoring, which is employing cheap overseas labor to remotely complete certain business tasks.
-LPO, by contrast, involves hiring local legal professionals, such as lawyers and paralegals, to complete legal work like:
+Outsourcing differs from offshoring, which employs cheap overseas labor to complete certain business tasks remotely.
+LPO, by contrast, involves hiring local legal professionals, such as lawyers and paralegals, to complete legal work like

 • Document review and legal research